AION-NET/machinedream/README.md

 # Grounding Expectations: Acknowledging Limits
 ❗ Crucially, this is a Simulation: The engine employs abstract heuristics and randomness.
 It does not perform real data analysis, semantic understanding, or AI training.
 Insights, metrics, and tuning effects are simulated constructs<br /><br />
 Heuristic Dependency: Behavior hinges on simulation rules, thresholds, weights, and target ranges lacking empirical validation<br />
-Insight Validity Unverified: Generated insights are not checked for correctness or meaning,br /> "Breakthroughs" are simulated chance events<br />
+Insight Validity Unverified: Generated insights are not checked for correctness or meaning<br />
+"Breakthroughs" are simulated chance events<br />
 Partial Utility Loop: Utility feedback influences pruning but does not yet adapt the insight generation or assessment logic<br />
 Conceptual Integration: Links to external systems are placeholders demonstrating potential, not implemented connections<br />